cmoffroad/osmand-outdoor-explorer-plugin/README.md

-# OsmAnd Offroad Survey Plugin
+# OsmAnd Outdoor Explorer Plugin

-This plugin for OsmAnd includes a default profile for offroad surveys and a lightweight map style improving the appearance of unpaved roads and trails.
+This plugin for OsmAnd includes a default profile for outdoor exploration and a lightweight map style improving the appearance of unpaved roads and paths.

 Based on following offroad guidelines: https://github.com/cmoffroad/osm-guidelines